ROVER: Regulator-Driven Robust Temporal Verification of Black-Box Robot Policies: Mobile Robot Navigation

 \subsection{Real World Experiments}

-Both the pre-analysis TurtleBot3 model and the post-analysis TurtleBot3 model were deployed in a real-world proxy of our simulation environment.
+Both the TurtleBot3 \textbf{pre-verification model} and \textbf{post-verification model} were deployed in a real-world proxy of our simulation environment.
 To accommodate the area restriction of an indoor testing environment (as seen in Fig. \ref{subfig:gazebo}, \ref{subfig:real}), the real world demonstration was scaled down to 25\% of the original scenario, and the robot's speed was halved to safely navigate a smaller map.
-As observed in Figure \ref{fig:real_robot_before_after}, the TurtleBot was placed in the bottom right corner of a $2.5\times2.5$m enclosure, and provided a goal point 1.0$ \times $1.0m to the front-left of the initial robot pose.
-The pre-analysis model often failed to reach its goal (Fig. \ref{subfig:real_robot_before}), similar to our simulation results (Fig. \ref{fig:turtlebot_before}).
-The post-analysis model (Fig. \ref{subfig:real_robot_after}) was able to successfully reach the Goal.
-We do observe the sim-to-real gap, where the real robot made more frequent turns in real-world (Fig. \ref{subfig:real_robot_after}) compared to the trajectories seen in simulation (Fig. \ref{fig:turtlebot_after}).
-However, we still note the improvement of the pre- and post-analysis models, demonstrating our evaluation method improves robot behavior in real-world demonstrations.
+As observed in Figure \ref{fig:real_robot_before_after}, while both pre- and post-verification policies reach the goal, the post-verification policy demonstrated a comparatively smoother path.
+We observe a sim-to-real gap: the real robot makes more frequent turns in real-world (Fig. \ref{subfig:real_robot_after}) compared to the trajectories seen in simulation (Fig. \ref{fig:turtlebot_after}).
+However, we still note the improved post-verification model, demonstrating our verification workflow improves robot behavior in real-world demonstrations.